 What are the judges looking for when they evaluate the entries?

 They are looking for thoroughness in planning your business.
 All sections of the business plan template need to be answered thoughtfully.
 They are not looking for who has the cleverest product or who will make the most money.
 They are looking to see who did their homework when thinking through the challenges the business will face.

 Does my business have to be in Gwinnett to enter the Contest?

 For the Established Business category, yes.
-If you’re entering the Pre-Venture category, you have to be a Gwinnett resident. (ie. copy of driver’s license or power bill)
+If you’re entering the Pre-Venture category, you must provide proof as a Gwinnett resident. (ie. copy of driver’s license or power bill)

 My business is in the formation process.
 How do I know whether I’m an Established Business or a Pre-Venture contestant?

 Simple.
 If someone offered you money, and you can take it because you’re far enough along to provide your product or service, then you’re an Established Business.
 If you have to forego the sale because you’re not ready yet, then you’re Pre-Venture.